-Table 14: Talent Strategies, Opportunities, and Metrics
+Table 14: Talent St rategies, Opportunit ies, an d Metrics

-Strategies Opportunities Metrics Strengthen the pipeline from K-12 to higher education to career for each priority sector Define clear career pathways for each of the four priority industry sectors and support programs that address critical pathway training opportunities (e.g. apprenticeships, STEM-focused CTE, or etc.) Begin job training at K-12 level and enhance K-12 career exploration activities Bridge the interest gap through the creation of targeted awareness and recruitment campaigns in each priority industry sector Number of career pathways (tailored to region) developed Number of career counselors using career pathways to advise students Percent of target population potentially reached in the GO Virginia region Number of high school graduates pursuing occupations or higher education that may lead to occupations in target industries Increase completions of degrees applicable to target industry sectors Cross-market and cross-promote technical programs and certifications Provide financial assistance or incentives for students to enroll in certificate or degree programs that lead to careers in high-demand occupations Increase in awareness of programs and resources by target populations in the GO Virginia region Number enrolled in targeted program(s) Number of inquiries from potential students in target footprint Improve knowledge and promotion of complementary workforce and training services Development and implementation of a collaborative region-wide impact-focused program model Development and implementation of a virtual "one-stop shop" resource for employers, workers, students and their parents Number of workforce service participants in program Number of new partnerships created Number and diversity of participants in the workforce system Enhance employer engagement activities that will encourage more aligned skill development, create opportunities for regional employment post-graduation, and promote the hiring of indemand occupations Develop and promote experiential learning opportunities Increase and promote internship opportunities Identify innovative employer engagement activities that promote the presence of in-demand job openings Number of employers engaged Number of student participants Number of universities engaged Number of new internships, apprenticeships, or experiential learning opportunities established
+Strategies Opportunities Metrics Strengthen the pipeline from K-12 to higher education to career for each priority sector Define clear career pathways for each of the four priority industry sectors and support programs that address critical pathway training opportunities (e.g. apprenticeships, STEM-focused CTE, or etc.) Begin job training at K-12 level and enhance K-12 career exploration activities Bridge the interest gap through the creation of targeted awareness and recruitment campaigns in each priority industry sector Number of career pathways (tailored to region) developed Number of career counselors using career pathways to advise students Percent of target population potentially reached in the GO Virginia region Number of high school graduates pursuing occupations or higher education that may lead to occupations in target industries Increase completions of degrees applicable to target industry sectors Cross-market and cross-promote technical programs and certifications Provide financial assistance or incentives for students to enroll in certificate or degree programs that lead to careers in high-demand occupations Increase in awareness of programs and resources by target populations in the GO Virginia region Number enrolled in targeted program(s) Number of inquiries from potential students in target footprint

+Strategies Opportunities Metrics Improve knowledge and promotion of complementary workforce and training services Development and implementation of a collaborative region-wide impact-focused program model Development and implementation of a virtual "one-stop shop" resource for employers, workers, students and their parents Number of workforce service participants in program Number of new partnerships created Number and diversity of participants in the workforce system Enhance employer engagement activities that will encourage more Develop and promote experiential learning opportunities Number of employers engaged aligned skill development, create opportunities for Increase and promote internship opportunities Number of student participants Number of universities engaged regional employment post-graduation, and promote the hiring of in- demand occupations Identify innovative employer engagement activities that promote the presence of in-demand job openings Number of new internships, apprenticeships, or experiential learning opportunities established